eosnewyork/eos-transit/packages/eos-transit/README.md

 - When dapp developer gets to the point of supporting multiple wallets for authentication and transaction signing for end user to choose from (like `METRO` hardware wallet, `Scatter`, etc), he would need to setup the `eosjs` `Api` instances for each, track the connection/authentication state, user authentication data and EOS account data, handle connection errors, manage disconnected wallets, get the app notified when some wallet internal state changes, etc.

-So, **WAL:E** just covers the above aspects for the dapp developer.
+So, **Transit** just covers the above aspects for the dapp developer.
 Its basically nothing more than what a dapp developer **would have written on his own** in one way or another.

 This lib's purpose is to ease the burden of setting up multiple signature providers by standardizing the approaches to how dapps talk to 3rd-party wallet apps and by tracking that communication.
 Basically, we're aiming to cover the entire "Login with EOS" use case for a dapp by making it as easy as installing few packages (core and necessary providers) and using the rather minimalistic API.

 ## How it works (architecture)

-The WAL:E is just a small convenience wrapper around `eosjs` (core) and some code that communicates to 3rd-party wallet apps for transactions signing (wallet providers).
+Transit is just a small convenience wrapper around `eosjs` (core) and some code that communicates to 3rd-party wallet apps for transactions signing (wallet providers).
 Its not extending the EOS blockchain, nor does it extend these 3rd-party apps, it just provides the consistent glue between these pieces of tech, also providing some assisting capabilities like state tracking for wallet connections.

 The `eos-transit` is minimalistic and doesn't stand in a way, providing a lot of escape hatches (like there's always a reference to underlying `eosjs` `Api` instance available on `eos-transit` `wallet` instances) and only doing what its designed for.